The sudden unexpected death in epilepsy (SUDEP)

 Examples of technical monitoring methods for seizure control

 Surveillance wearables: The novel wearables (e.g. NightWatch) are attached to the upper arm of the affected person before falling asleep.
-NightWatch not only registers the nightly movements during sleep but also controls the heart rate.
-Thus it detects 9 out of 10 clinically relevant seizures – in particular, tonic-clonic seizures – at an early stage.
-Compared to bed sensors, NightWatch detects clinically relevant nocturnal seizures 3 times more frequently.
+NightWatch not only registers the nightly movements during sleep but also the heart rate.
+Thus it detects 9 out of 10 potentially dangerous seizures – in particular, tonic-clonic seizures – at an early stage.
+Compared to bed sensors, NightWatch detects potentially dangerous nocturnal seizures 3 times more frequently.

 „Recently, there have been good, new developments in the field of night-time surveillance.
 Particularly noteworthy here are devices that the patient can wear while sleeping.
 These are similar to a Smartwatch and measure movements as well as heart rate.
 If a nocturnal tonic-clonic seizure is registered, the devices immediately trigger an alarm and inform caregivers.
 Compared to conventional bed sensors, these wearables are much more sensitive.
 The sensitivity is very high with an average of 90% detected tonic-clonic seizures“.